opf/openproject/docs/development/running-tests/README.md

 at 127.0.0.1 on port 389.

 Setting up the test ldap server is beyond the scope of this documentation.
-The OpenLDAP project provides a simple LDAP implementation that should work good as a test server.
+The Apache DS project provides a simple LDAP implementation that should work good as a test server.